 No one has favorited this theater yet

-The Mini Cinema chain, which also went by the name of Modular Cinemas of America built several small (for those days at least) theatres in the late 60’s and early 70’s.
-With one exception, the Peachtree Battle in Atlanta, they were all just storefront retail space that was either taken over and rebuilt, or built to order in new strip shopping centers.
+Modular Cinemas of America built several small (for those days at least) theatres in the late-1960’s and early-1970’s all witrh the name Minicinema.
+With two exceptions, the Peachtree Battle Minicinema in Atlanta and the Franklin 3 in Marietta, they were all just storefront retail space that was either taken over and rebuilt, or built to order in new strip shopping centers.

-To my knowledge there were only seven of these locations.
-They were the Brainerd (?) in Chattanooga, the Peachtree Battle, Ansley Mall, Sandy Springs, Doraville, and Candler Road Twin in Atlanta, and the Macon.
+To my knowledge there were only nine of these locations.
+They were the Brainerd in Chattanooga TN, the Alps in Athens, the Peachtree Battle, Ansley Mall, Sandy Springs, Doraville, and Candler Road Twin in Atlanta, the Franklin 3 in Marietta and the Macon.

-The Macon Mini Cinema was almost an exact copy of the Doraville.
+The Macon Minicinema was opened in November 1970 and was almost an exact copy of the Doraville.
 It had a ticket desk as you walked in the front door.
 Behind it was a circular ladder going up to the booth.
 To the left was the snack bar and entrance to the theatre.
 To the right was the theatre exit.
 Seating was about 370 with a slightly curved screen.
 In my post on the Sandy Springs site I related how this was a nice company to work for and how they seemed to take a very laid back corporate attitude, especially when it came to paying the bills.
 When I first attended the Macon location it had already been sold in an odd transaction in which Weis and Georgia Theatre Company, the operators of all of the other screens in Macon each owned a share.
-They also seemed to alternate management of the location as sometimes it appeared in the Weis ads and at other times in the ones for GTC.
+They also seemed to alternate management of the location as sometimes it appeared in the Weis advertisements and at other times in the ones for GTC.

 I first attended this theatre in the spring of 1973, where with my tin ear for romance, I took my date to a filler booking of “Dirty Harry” instead of “Paper Moon', which was playing down the street at the Riverside Twin.
 In the fall of 1974 I made my only other visit for a viewing of "The Tamarind Seed”.